 |Send E-mail||Office: Dewey Hall 209||Phone: 585-3478|

-Yuri Kumagai has been teaching Japanese language to college students in the United States for 20 years.
+Yuri Kumagai has been teaching Japanese language to college students in the United States for more than 20 years.
 At Smith, she teaches all levels of Japanese language courses.
 Well-grounded in her training and expertise in applied linguistics, sociocultural theories and critical approach in foreign language education, she has been developing a project-based language learning curriculum by collaborating with other Japanese language teacher-researchers worldwide.

 Kumagai has been active in presenting her research findings nationally and internationally, and her publications appear in numerous journals and in edited books both in English and in Japanese.
 Her most recent publications include, "A Genre-Based Approach to Reading as a Social Practice (co-authored, 2015, Routledge),"Multiliteracies in World Language Education" (co-edited, forthcoming in 2015, Routledge), and "Critical Content-Based Language Education”

 Kumagai earned a doctoral degree in language, literacy and culture from the University of Massachusetts, Amherst.
 Her research interests include: critical literacy and multiliteracies in foreign language, analysis of classroom discourse and interactions, and ideology and language.